axllent/silverstripe-scaled-uploads/README.md

 ## Rotation

 This extension no longer supports auto-rotation of JPG images eg: portrait images taken with digital cameras or cellphones.
-However, this should be done around here:  `vendor/silverstripe/assets/src/InterventionBackend.php:278` (untested).
+However, this should now also be part of Silverstripe core functionality - see  `vendor/silverstripe/assets/src/InterventionBackend.php:278` (not sure if or how this works).